 Pick a theme: sweets, fruits, leaves, embroidery tools, ceramics, accessories, anything you like.
 Collect your objects, set your camera on a tripod.
 Arrange a composition, starting with bigger items and moving to smaller details.

 Take a shot from above, and voila!

 The most important thing here is to keep your items similar, organized, but not boring.
-I have a sweet tooth, so naturally, as an example, I’m going to use my patterns of sweets, coffee cups, and cookies.
+I have a sweet tooth, so naturally, I’m going to use my patterns of sweets, coffee cups, and cookies.

 Сookies in a checkerboard pattern make a boring picture.
 But add some lemon zest here, a chocolate swoosh there, and a couple of star anise to fill empty spaces.
 Now your pattern is pleasant to look at.

 Avoid monotone!
 Don’t be afraid to break the rhythm and to experiment with different colors.
 That’s what keeps the music interesting.